turtlshell/Compare-FileHash/README.md

 See Microsoft's help page on [Get-FileHash](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash#parameters) for more info.

-<sup>² Please note that these hashes are considered [insecure](https://en.wikipedia.org/wiki/SHA-1#Comparison_of_SHA_functions), and are vulnerable to certain attacks.
+<sup>² Please note that these algorithms are considered [insecure](https://en.wikipedia.org/wiki/SHA-1#Comparison_of_SHA_functions).
 If you're dealing with something sensitive, consider using SHA256 or above.</sup>
 <a name="license"></a>
 ## License